 Course Description: This seminar course includes three segments: (1) People in the Legal Profession, (2) Learning from Lawyers, and (3) Getting into Law School.

-Segment I: People in the Legal Profession: In this segment, students participate in roundtable discussions with a variety of groups, e.g. lawyers, law school staff, and law faculty.
-Topics may include overviews of law school activities, work-life balance in the legal profession, public service work, judicial system employment, and non-traditional jobs in the legal field.
+Segment I: People in the Legal Profession: In this segment, students learn from a variety of groups, e.g. lawyers/judges, law school staff, and law faculty.
+Topics may include overview of careers in the legal profession, work-life balance and well-being in the legal profession, and other law-related topics.

-Segment II: Learning from Lawyers: This segment exposes students to different practice areas and includes "field trips."
-For example, students might hear from a criminal defense lawyer or a prosecutor and then tour the Lubbock County Detention Center.
+Segment II: Learning from Lawyers: This segment exposes students to different practice areas and sometimes includes "field trips."
+For example, students might visit the Lubbock County Courthouse and hear from a judge.

 Segment III: Getting into Law School: The goal of this segment is to teach students about getting admitted to law school, preparing for and taking the LSAT, and developing study skills to ensure success as an undergraduate and as a law school student.
-Some topics include the following: writing a personal statement; choosing the right law school; the cost of law school; choosing undergraduate courses in preparation for law school; and, developing strong study skills.
-As part of this segment, students take a practice LSAT and learn about their test-taking strengths and weaknesses.
+Some topics include the following: writing a personal statement; choosing the right law school; the cost of law school; choosing undergraduate courses in preparation for law school; and developing strong study skills.
+As part of this segment, students take a practice LSAT.